After Black Man Was Dies In A Violent Standoff With Pittsburgh Cops, We Ask: What's a Sovereign Citizen?

 Just type “Sovereign Citizen in Court” in your preferred search engine and the examples of people using their extremist views to defend their actions are never-ending.

-Joseph Gutheinz, an attorney and former professor at Thurgood Marshall School of Law (Texas State University), said that the majority of cases where he’s dealt with “sovereign citizens” have all been with White men except one, a Black man, and that the responses did not vary between suspects.
+Joseph Gutheinz, an attorney and former professor at Thurgood Marshall School of Law (Texas Southern University), said that the majority of cases where he’s dealt with “sovereign citizens” have all been with White men except one, a Black man, and that the responses did not vary between suspects.
 When charged with crimes or sued, he said, they almost always appear in court “pro se”, or without representation by an attorney, he said, because they don’t recognize the court’s authority—even when faced with possible jail time.

 “You were tipped off that they were there as they were surrounded by bailiffs and law enforcement no one knew quite what to make of them.
 They would overtalk the judges or ignore them outright.